rvegas/serverless_tensorflow_js/docker/README.md

 13. If step 12 fails due to encoding and command size, you can also do it via postman using tools like [this](https://www.browserling.com/tools/image-to-base64)
   13.1.
 You can also invoke the cloud function via HTTP with curl or postman.
+  13.2.
+You can find tons of images for testing [here](https://picsum.photos/).

 14. If you completed all steps with no issues you should get a response like this:
 ```